 Mount Rachel Star: A Dalton Tradition Since 1935

+The temporary structure was placed on top of Mt.
+Rachel each December.
+The star was lit every year after 1935, except during the blackouts in World War II.
 In 1947, V.D.
 Parrott, Jr., former Dalton Utilities’ president, and the Board of Water, Light and Sinking Fund Commissioners replaced the original wooden star with a permanent structure made of iron.
 The star was completely overhauled in 2005 when Dalton Utilities’ personnel rebuilt the frame, replaced all the lights and rewired the structure.
 The Mount Rachel Star measures 40 feet in diameter and towers 65 feet above the mountain.
 Over 230 bulbs give the star its glow, which can be seen several miles away.
-This year, all the bulbs were replaced with LEDs, so the star will shine even brighter!
+All of the star’s bulbs are LED, so it can shine even brighter for the Christmas season!

 Each year, the star is switched on by a descendant of Carl McCamy or children of Utility employees/retirees.

 Mount Rachel was named after the wife of John Hamilton, a wealthy landowner, who built the Hamilton House located near the mountain on Chattanooga Avenue.
 Built in 1840, the Hamilton House is the oldest brick home in Dalton and predates the city.